 Slow Hair Growth or Thinning

-Zinc deficiency affects the hair growth cycle, pushing follicles into the resting phase and stalling new growth.
+Zinc deficiency pertains to the hair growth cycle and displaces follicles into the resting phase and halts new growth.

 How Zinc Helps Combat Hair Loss